-In certain instances, there may be exceptions made to the approach outlined in this document; these are not anticipated to be frequent and will be dependent on specific circumstances of the company or resolutions for which voting is being considered.
-The Fund will seek to take action in line with its commitment to protect members' interests and produce outcomes that create and/or enhance long-term value for members.
+In certain instances, there may be exceptions made to the approach outlined in this document.
+These are not anticipated to be frequent and will be dependent on specific circumstances of the company or resolutions for which voting is being considered.
+In these instances, the Fund will seek to make voting decisions with the aim of producing outcomes that support investment value for members.